DmitriyGo/test-deploy/README.md

-# Setup CI/CD for React project with GitHub Pages, GitHub Actions and Vite
+# Setup CI/CD for React project with GitHub Pages, GitHub Actions and Vite/cra

 ### Client-side routing
 Projects with react-router-dom library should use [HashRoueter](https://reactrouter.com/en/main/router-components/hash-router) instead of BrowserRouter